 In the EU, supervision of wholesale energy trading is carried out on the basis of Regulation (EU) No. 1227/2011 on wholesale energy market integrity and transparency (EU-REMIT).
-This Regulation and its associated reporting and registration requirements also apply to market participants domiciled or resident in Switzerland.
-Based on Article 26a of the Federal Electricity Supply Ordinance, the same data relating to whole electricity trading as those required in accordance with EU-REMIT have to be submitted to ElCom simultaneously and in the same form.
-ElCom’s Market Supervision section evaluates the submitted data.
-If it detects any irregularities, it contacts the involved market participants after it has examined the situation.
+This regulation and its associated reporting and registration requirements also apply to market participants domiciled or resident in Switzerland.
+On the basis of Article 26a of the Federal Electricity Supply Ordinance, the same data relating to wholesale electricity trading as those required in accordance with EU-REMIT have to be submitted to ElCom simultaneously and in the same form.
+ElCom assesses this data and contacts the market participants involved if it detects any irregularities.